 Krtek

-Krtek or Little Mole is the most famous Czech cartoon character.
-He first appeared on screen in 1957, and since then, generations of children have adored this cutie.
-Today, you can buy Krtek plush toys, puzzles, pillows, bags, t-shirts, or books at any local toy shop.
-Whatever you choose, we guarantee that you will have an excellent gift for a kid.
+Krtek (Little Mole) is the most famous Czech cartoon character.
+Since its debut in 1957, generations of children have adored it.
+You can buy Krtek plush toys, puzzles, pillows, bags, t-shirts, or books at local toy shops.

 Where to buy Krtek toys?